Most enterprise-level organizations expect a strategy for SEO before the fiscal year begins.

 Hopefully, your organization has crawling tools to report on issues that Google or Bing won’t tell you.

-Similar or duplicate content, non-compliant URLs, canonical issues, internal linking issues, etc should all fall under fixes just as the the GSC and Bing reported issues do.
+Similar or duplicate content, non-compliant URLs, canonical issues, internal linking issues, etc., should all fall under fixes just as GSC and Bing reported issues do.

 Page Speed Improvements